-MSN-DNP students without nurse practitioner status and PMHNP-C students scheduled to take NU 829 Advanced Health Assessment (Lifespan) will be required to attend in-person activities required for the course.
-Additionally, MSN-DNP students without nurse practitioner status in the FNP track will also be required to come to campus at selected times for skills training and clinical competency assessments.
+MSN-DNP students without nurse practitioner status in the FNP track will be required to come to campus at selected times for skills training and clinical competency assessments.

-It is understood that there may be times when BSN-DNP students must miss part or all scheduled On-Campus Experience events for a given date.
+It is understood that there may be times when students must miss part or all scheduled On-Campus Experience events for a given date.
 It is expected that students will notify the Director of the DNP Program via email of any absence as early as possible.